The 9 Leadership Behaviours that all Big Bold Mindset Leaders share in common (score yourself)

-In my talks and the workshops that our Big Bold Goals team run, I deep dive and explore into the leadership behaviours that are needed to achieve audacious goals.
+In my talks and the masterclasses that our Big Bold Goals team run, we deep dive and explore into the leadership behaviours that are needed to achieve audacious goals.
 These are the patterns and traits that I see time and again from people achieving extraordinary things, the things that most people dismiss as being impossible.

 What are those behaviours though that define the Big Bold Mindset, a different way of thinking?